Newly Inverted Nipples: What Are the Causes? When Should You See a Doctor?

 Although many people have inverted or retracted nipples since birth, they can also occur late in life.
 That is known as acquired nipple inversion or retraction.
 Its causes, which range from mild to severe, can include the following:

-• Breast cancer, which can include a rare form that is known as Paget’s disease
+• Breast cancer, which can include a rare form known as Paget’s disease,

 • Fibrocystic breast disease

-• Duct ectasia, the widening of a milk duct and the thickening of the walls.
+• Duct ectasia is the widening of a milk duct and the thickening of the walls.
 It can be a result of the duct filling with fluid and becoming clogged.

-• Periductal mastitis, inflammation and infection of a clogged milk duct often caused by duct ectasia.
+• Periductal mastitis, inflammation, and infection of a clogged milk duct are often caused by duct ectasia.

 Treatment for Inverted Nipples